kubernetes/enhancements/keps/sig-storage/3314-csi-changed-block-tracking/README.md

 The gRPC client is required to establish trust with the server's CA.
-Mutual authentication, however, is not performed, as to do so would require the server to trust the certificate authorities used by its clients and no obvious mechanism exists for this purpose.
+Mutual authentication, however, is not performed, as to do so would require the server to trust the certificate authorities used by its clients and no standardized mechanism exists for this purpose.

-Instead, the backup application passes the opaque snapshot access session token returned in the [CSISnapshotSessionAccess](#csisnapshotsessionaccess) CR.
+Instead, the backup application passes the opaque snapshot session token returned in the [SnapshotSessionRequest](#snapshotsessionrequest) CR.
-This token is the name of a [CSISnapshotSessionData](#csisnapshotsessiondata) CR created by the [Snapshot Session Manager](#the-snapshot-session-manager) in the namespace of the CSI driver, and only accessible to the manager and the server.
+This token is the name of a [SnapshotSessionData](#snapshotsessiondata) CR created by the [Snapshot Session Manager](#the-snapshot-session-manager) in the namespace of the CSI driver, and only accessible to the manager and the server.